wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-access-for-external-users/includes/03-work-external-users-microsoft-teams.md

 ## External access

 With external access, you can find, call, chat, and set up meetings with users from an entire external domain.
-You can also use external access to communicate with people from other organizations who are still using Skype for Business (online and on-premises) and Skype (in preview).
+You can also use external access to communicate with people from other organizations who are still using Skype for Business (online and on-premises) and Skype.
 A (External) label appears next to the name of the external (federated) user in Teams client.

 Use external access when:  ‎